LinuxMatt/IronGrip/README.md

 Build dependencies
 ------------------
 First of all, you will need the 'GNU toolchain' to build the project (gcc, make, autotools...).
-To compile the source, you may also need the -dev or -devel version of GTK+.
+To compile the sources, you may also need the -dev or -devel version of GTK+.

 On Ubuntu, you can just run the following commands to install all requirements:
 - sudo apt-get install dh-make